Bob-623/Search-Engine/README.md

 **AUTHORS: KAREN KIERNAN (‘KAREN’), DINGKAI GUO (‘BOB’), MENGYU LI (‘LI’) (GROUP 27)**

 ## Introduction
-This report outlines a review of literature on search engine design and proposes an architecture for repurposing a famous but old text classification dataset, the Reuters 21578, as a fully annotated Information Retrieval dataset.
-This will be achieved by taking advantage of the recent trend in using an LLM for relevance annotation of large datasets.
+Group 27 on the QMUL Information Retrieval module (ECS736P) constructed a search engine for the group assignment Semester B. The project repurposed a famous but old text classification dataset, the Reuters 21578, as a fully annotated Information Retrieval dataset.
+This was achieved by using an LLM for relevance annotation.

 ## Files: Datasets and jupyter notebooks
  - EXPLAIN THE FILE STRUCTURE IN THE REPOSITORY HERE